-From Hanukkah, Christmas and New Year’s celebrations and onward to the Super Bowl, the winter months are a big time for socializing.
+From New Year’s celebrations to the Super Bowl and on to Valentine’s Day, the winter months are a big time for socializing.

 But whether you’re a college student or a single in your thirties, when partying involves alcohol and food allergies, it’s wise to have a game plan so that an evening of enjoyment remains just that.
 An epinephrine dose and ambulance ride are no one’s idea of a good time.
 Allergic Living helps you with strategies to stay both social and safe, whether you’ll be at a party or getting together with friends at the local bar or club.

 Heading out for the evening in the company of an informed friend is the best way to ensure enjoyment.
 By training a friend, or several, about your food allergies, how to administer your epinephrine auto-injector (which you need to always carry), and what to do in case of an emergency, you’ll know your group is aware of what you need to stay safe.